jdi-testing/jdi-qasp-ml/README.md

 To get predictions for an arbitrary web page you may use (or make a copy and use the copy) **DatasetBuilder-Presentation-POC.ipynb**.
 Just edit variables URL and DATASET_NAME.
 Then run all cells.
 If directory **dataset/annotations** does not contain annotation file for the screenshot, only predictions (blue labels) will be shown on the image below.
 Otherwise true labels (in red) will be shown as well.

+# Docker
+- build image: run build-docker-image.bat
+- run-docker.bat (check model's endpoint at http://localhost:5000/predict )
+- run build-dataset.js in your browser js console.
+- send data using POST request to model
+- after a few seconds dataset with discovered controll elements will be sent back
+- you may check Test-Backend.ipynb as an example